 We believe whatever your age or state of health, or however vulnerable you might be, you are entitled to live with confidence in your own home.
 We offer a number of services to help you do this.
 Our services include community alarms and pendants, telecare sensors, response service, take a break service and home visiting service.
 We install, monitor and maintain our community alarms, pendants and telecare sensors.

 So we can provide those services and help to maintain your wellbeing we need information about you.
 We are the ‘data controllers’ of that information.
-We determine in most cases with your agreement, why and how we it will be used, but we don’t own it, it remains your information.
+We determine, in most cases with your agreement, why and how it will be used, but we do not own it, it remains your information.
 You have rights and we have responsibilities.

 Your basic right is that we must hold and use your information lawfully, fairly and transparently.
 This privacy notice which follows guidance given by the Information Commissioners Office is part of being transparent (open and clear) so you can check we are being lawful and fair.

-We will avoid jargon but please note that ‘personal information about you from which you can be identified whether directly or indirectly.
-Personal information includes obtaining, recording, using, sharing, holding and deleting it.
+We will avoid jargon but please note that ‘personal information' is information about you from which you can be identified whether directly or indirectly.
+Our use of your personal information includes obtaining, recording, using, sharing, holding and deleting it.

 This notice tells you: